sickozell/SickoCV/README.md

 #### Right-click Menu
 - **Buffered DEL/ADD**: if set to on the DEL and ADD buttons (or their trigs) will force the next first bit in the sequence to be off or on only once each press
-- **Buffered Random**: The same as previous, but acting with the RND button
+- **Buffered Random**: the same as previous, but acting with the RND button
 - **Bit Resolution**: the voltages can be calculated with the first 8 bits (default) or the all 16 bits of the shift-register
-- **Voltage Progression**: The standard voltage for each specific bit position voltage is doubled from the previous one.
+- **Voltage Progression**: the standard voltage for each specific bit position voltage is doubled from the previous one.
 It can be changed to 1.3x, or even a Fibonacci progression, to achieve sligthly different cv sequences
-- **Trig Output Type**: This affects the TRIG output behavior and can be set to Trig (1ms), Gate (HIGH until an off bit is reached), Clock Width (a gate based on the length of the incoming clock)
+- **Trig Output Type**: this affects the TRIG output behavior and can be set to Trig (1ms), Gate (HIGH until an off bit is reached), Clock Width (a gate based on the length of the incoming clock)
-- **Ignore Prog Ctrl**: This ignores Ctrl knob setting when a program is recalled
+- **Ignore Prog Ctrl**: this ignores Ctrl knob setting when a program is recalled
-- **Ignore Prog Scale**: This ignores Scale knob setting when a program is recalled
+- **Ignore Prog Scale**: this ignores Scale knob setting when a program is recalled
 - **1st clock after reset Don't advance**:  This ignores the first clock after a reset trigger, so the sequence won't advance
 - **Copy/paste seq**: copy and paste the current sequence and its settings in the clipboard (it works across other randLoops and trigSeq modules).
 It's safer to copy/paste sequences when module it's not running
-- **Load/Save PROG preset**: This is used to save and reload all the 32 program sequences and module settings in a ".rlp" file
+- **Load/Save Preset**: this is used to load/save all the 32 program sequences and module settings in a ".rlp" file
-- **Erase ALL progs**: clears all the programs
-- **Import/Export single sequence**: this is used to load/save the current working sequence.
+- **Import/Export trigSeq seq**: this is used to load/save the current working sequence.
 Note that after importing a sequence you must double-click the STOR button to store it in the selected program.
 Sequence files can be shared also with trigSeq modules
+- **Erase ALL progs**: clears all the programs
 - **Initialize on start**: clears the sequence every rack startup.
 Note that it doesn't erase the programs

 [back to top](#table-of-contents)